jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 [Audience member: RPC]

-Well, that is not really what --
+That is not really what --

 [Audience member: Serialization.]

-Yeah, with RMI, right?
+Yeah, with RMI.
 RMI, yeah, a big winner.
 How about DCOM?
 CORBA?
 Anybody?
 Okay.
 Those are not even on this list, right?
 They all lost.
 They all lost for really good reasons.
 So we are not even going to talk about that.
 We have already reached the point where every single one of these choices is a data format.